Applicants are encouraged to discuss their proposal with a planning officer at a pre-lodgment meeting before submitting a DA.

 Development applications are most conveniently and efficiently lodged online through the City’s portal, allowing you to track the progress of your application.

-Please ensure you complete and submit each of the following forms when submitting your DA.
+Please ensure you complete and submit each of the following forms (where required) when submitting your DA.
 Incomplete applications will not be accepted.

 Mandatory Forms: